imagej/imagej.github.io/_pages/events/2011-hackathon-in-madison.md

 -   Stephan Saalfeld's Panorama Viewer was integrated.
 -   Debian packages are now built automatically every week (Mark Longair).
 -   Java code can be inlined into Jython code very easily now (for more performance without leaving the high-level scripting behind) (Albert Cardona).
--   The Image Expression Parser was fixed to accomodate for a breakage in IJ1.
+-   The Image Expression Parser was fixed to accommodate for a breakage in ImageJ.
 -   An alternative to the Tubeness algorithm which was published by Frangi was integrated into the Simple Neurite Tracer (Mark Longair).
 -   Fiji allows scripts & macros to be inserted anywhere in the menu structure by putting them in the corresponding subdirectory of Fiji.app/plugins/Scripts/ (Curtis Rueden).
 -   All scripts and macros inserted into the menus report that they were started, and they can be opened in the Script Editor when Shift was pressed before clicking on the respective menu entry.
 -   There is now a "Scale by DPI" Javascript in the {% include bc path="Image|Adjust" %} menu (Curtis Rueden).
 -   When Fiji was asked via the properties on MacOSX to run in 32-bit mode, it does so (Erwin Frise).
--   There is a base class for the Command Launcher of IJ1, reusable for every Swing application (and easily extended to AWT or whatever).
+-   There is a base class for the Command Launcher of ImageJ, reusable for every Swing application (and easily extended to AWT or whatever).
 -   There have been too many improvements to the Advanced Trainable Segmentation (AKA WEKA Segmentation) (Ignacio Arganda-Carreras).
 -   The OpenCL example from the ImageJ2 repository was ported to Fiji (and is slated to become a "scripting language") (Rick Lentz and Johannes Schindelin).
 -   The Fiji Updater (multiple sites) is shaping up nicely; most importantly, there is a regression test now that is easily extended and understandable, which makes it much more straight-forward to go about extending the Updater (Johannes Schindelin).